groupe-sii/front-end-continuous-integration/README.md

 Since not all project will match the default values, you can customize it, each reporter has params :

-* src : the gulp.src params to use for the task, probably the only one you'll have to override
+* src: the gulp.src params to use for the task, probably the only one you'll have to override
-* report : the report json file path to use
+* report: the report json file path to use
-* rulesFile : the rules file to use
+* rulesFile: the rules file to use
-* task : the gulp task name to use for the report
+* task: the gulp task name to use for the report
-* base : (for eslint only) the base folder for seeking sources
+* base: (for eslint only) the base folder for seeking sources
+* linter: the gulp linter wrapper to use for the report

 # Default values